petrklatik/RateLimitter/README.md

 # Rate Limiter

-A Spring Boot implementation of a Rate Limiting service.
+A Spring Boot implementation description of a Rate Limiting service.

 ## Assignment